uaraven/seqs/README.md

 The sequence processing library.
 Provides capabilities similar to that of Java Streams.

-Sequences are implemented using generics and require Go 1.18 or later.
+Sequences are implemented using generics and require Go 1.19 or later.

-Seq[T] is a sequence of elements that supports sequential and parallel aggregate operations.
+`Seq[T]` is a sequence of elements of type `T` that supports sequential and parallel aggregate operations.

 Sequences support transformations, filtering, and grouping computations organized as a sequence pipeline.
 Pipeline consists of a source (a Producer function which can be backed up by slice or channel or anything else really),